m365corner/m365corner-reporting-tool-community-edition/README.md

     <li>For Linux: pkg . --output dist/reporting-tool --targets node18-linux-x64</li>
 </ul>

+<p><strong>Note:</strong> ensure you <b>turn off the anti-virus real-time scanning</b> before running this command.
+Otherwise, the exe gets quarantined, since it’s not code-signed project yet.
+You should also ensure the <b>anti-virus real-time scanning is turned off</b> every time you run this exe.</p>

 <strong>Exe File Requirements</strong>
 <p>The exe needs following files to function.
 These files and folders are to be copied into the /dist folder containing the generated exe file.</p>
 <ul>